![]() |

 addr-prefix

+Optional.
 Specifies the AFI, IDI, and preDSP to use when constructing an NSAP from a Phase IV address.
-The addr-prefix is used when a Phase IV address is specified in an address tower.
+The addr-prefix is used only when a Phase IV address is specified for the node-id.As an alternative, you can add the Phase IV prefix to the Phase IV address specification.

 If you do not specify a phaseiv_prefix, the default Phase IV prefix specified with the set default command is used.